davidhuser/dhis2-pk/README.md

 dhis2-pk-share-objects -s=play.dhis2.org/demo -t=dataElements -f='name:^like:All&name:!like:cough' -w='name:like:Africare HQ' -r='name:like:Bo District' -a=readwrite -u=admin -p=district -v=24 -d
 ```
 ---
-## Export indicator definition to CSV
+## Export readable indicator definition to CSV

 **Script name:** `dhis-pk-indicator-definitions`

-Writes indicator definitions (numerators/denominators) in a **readable format to a csv file**.
+Writes indicator expressions (numerators/denominators) in a **readable format to a csv file**.
 Includes _names and number of orgunits for orgunit groups_, _dataelements (dataelement.categoryoptioncombo)_, _program dataelements_, _program indicators_, _trackedEntityAttributes_ and _constants_.
 It's possible to filter indicators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details).
 Note that when e.g. a dataElement is not shared with the user running the script but the indicator is, dataElement may still show up only with the UID.

 Example output:
 ![ind-definitions](https://i.imgur.com/LFAlFpY.png)